ArturoMezaCanales/ArturoMezaCanales-TechCommRedesign/secondDraft/Introduction_to_GitHub_README.md

 🔗 [Fork a Repository](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo)

 ### 🔸 Pull Requests
 Suggest changes from your branch back to the main project.
+It should be reviewed by another contributor before merging to the main branch.
+This is a great way to make sure your code doesn't cause any problems with the previous code.
 Use pull requests to:
-- Request reviews
 - Start discussions
-- Merge your work
+- Learn more from other contributors
+- Refine code to make it clean and concise

 ![here is an example](./Images/Merging.jpg)